solarisDigitalAssets/docs/docs/API_Guide.md

 An Account represents an aggregation of funds attributed to some registered Entity as an Account holder.
 It can be an end customer or the partner owning an Account.
 The association between the Account and its owner is permanent.

-To create an Account, the partner MUST provide a reference to an existing Entity and the Wallet.
+To create an Account, the partner MUST provide a reference to an existing Entity and the Asset associated for this Account.

+Accounts can have different isolation levels, `POOLED` and `SEGREGATED`.

+## Pooled Accounts (default)

+With Pooled Accounts there is no separation of funds on the blockchain level.
+Pooled Accounts offer certain benefits for it's users.
+It is possible to send instant Transfers from all Accounts of one Asset to other Accounts of the same Asset without touching the blockchain and thus without paying expensive fees.

+Accounts that are created for Assets of type `BASE` must be `POOLED`.

+## Segregated Accounts

+Segregated Accounts separate funds on the blockchain level.
+Transfers to other Accounts are not possible.

 ![account_creation](./img/account_creation.png)